 The Smart City Ecosystem Framework – A Model for Planning Smart Cities

 What is a smart city?
 The answer depends on who you ask.
-Solutions providers will tell you it’s smart parking, smart lighting or anything to do with technology.
+Solutions providers will tell you it’s smart parking, smart lighting systems or anything to do with technology.
 City officials may say it’s about conducting city business online, such as searching records or applying for permits.
 City residents may tell you it’s the ease of getting around, or about crime reduction.
 Everyone is right.
-A smart city, built properly, will have different value for different stakeholders.
+A smart city, built properly after a smart city plan and model, will have different value for different stakeholders.
 They may not think of their city as a “smart” city.
 They know it only as a place they want to live in, work in, and be a part of.

 A smart city is built on technology, but focused on outcomes.

 A scan of the various smart city definitions found that technology is a common element.
 For example, TechTarget defines a smart city as “a municipality that uses information and communication technologies to increase operational efficiency, share information with the public and improve both the quality of government services and citizen welfare”.
 The Institute of Electrical and Electronics Engineers (IEEE) envisions a smart city as one that brings together technology, government and society to enable the following characteristics: a smart economy, smart mobility, a smart environment, smart people, smart living, smart governance.

 But what does a smart city really do?
 Our scan of smart city projects worldwide showed that initiatives fell into one or more smart city “outcomes” (Figure One).

 As a starting point, we define a smart city is one that uses technology extensively to achieve key outcomes for its various stakeholders, including residents, businesses, municipal organizations and visitors.